-Introduced by Woodford Folk Festival programme director and international 'Spirit of Folk' Award-winner, Chloe Goodyear, Festival of Small Halls was inspired by Canada’s highly successful festival of the same name.
+Introduced by Woodford Folk Festival programme director and international 'Spirit of Folk' Award-winner, Chloe Goodyear, Festival of Small Halls was inspired by Prince Edward Island's highly successful festival of the same name.

-“As in Canada, our small halls were built to provide a place for communities to come together; be it for the Saturday night dance; celebrations of births, deaths and weddings; or to hold town meetings and connect in times of crisis.
+“As in Prince Edward Island, our small halls were built to provide a place for communities to come together; be it for the Saturday night dance; celebrations of births, deaths and weddings; or to hold town meetings and connect in times of crisis.

-“It is more important than ever to bring these special spaces back to life and what better way to do that than in the spirit of country hospitality with live, original music from artists who really connect with their audience,” said Chloe, who launched the first Australian tour in 2013.
+“To have the chance to work with these communities to continue, or resurrect something so important to them, in the spirit of hospitality and out of a great appreciation for live, original music from artists who really connect with their audience, really is an honour,” said Chloe, who launched the first Australian tour in 2013.

 Festival Of Small Halls’ Executive Producer, Eleanor Rigden said running the Tour as a not-for-profit organisation under the wing of Australia’s largest folk festival promoter enables them to “bring in the best contemporary folk artists, who otherwise would not be able to afford touring these regions.”

 “From our farmlands to the flood lands, the rainforests to the outback, the towns that are a bit off the beaten track tend to be left off big tours, which means regional folk are missing out.

 “We are passionate about changing that.
 And so are the townspeople and our folk festival partners like Woodford, The National, Port Fairy and Mullum, who work with us to make it possible.”